djannot/ecs-401/apis/apis.md

 ![Atmos API](atmos.png)

 For the Atmos API, you need to indicate the endpoint and subtenant.
+The subtenant will be obtained as a response header of the first step of each example.
+So, you need to copy the subtenant value and paste it in the *Subtenant* field each time.

 If you are using your own ECS system, then you need to indicate the corresponding endpoint (for example, *http://ip:9022*).